Wise314/barnicle-ai-systems/identity-formation-detection/README.md

 ### Our Solution

 **Identity Formation Method:**
-- Test 100 architectures × 1 epoch each = 100 training runs
+- Test 100 architectures × 1-3 epochs each = 100-300 training runs
 - Time: Hours of compute
 - Cost: 98% reduction
 - Insight: Predict which architectures will train efficiently